Unifying and benchmarking state-of-the-art quantum error mitigation techniques: Correcting for global depolarizing noise with CGVD or UNITED

 It is straightforward to extend this analysis to involve the ansatz including multiple noise levels.
 Notice that under the action of global depolarizing noise defined in~\eqref{eq:dep_noise_channel}, if this channel acts $j$ times throughout the dynamics we can write

-Now lets consider UNITED ansatz that combines observables mitigated with VD suing various numbers of copies at various noise levels.
+Now let us consider UNITED ansatz that combines observables mitigated with VD using various numbers of copies at various noise levels.
 This ansatz can be written as follows

-where $\hat{X}_{\rm UNITED}$ is the mitigates observable, $a_{m, j}$ are the parameters fitted using least squares regression on the data generated by the near-Clifford VD training circuits with up to $M$ copies, evaluated with $n$ different noise levels.
+where $\mu''_{M_{\rm max},n}$ is the mitigated observable, $d_{M, j}$ are the parameters fitted using least squares regression on the data generated by the near-Clifford VD training circuits with up to $M_{\rm max}$ copies, evaluated with $n+1$ different noise levels.